Canadian plastics and chemistry associations to create new combined plastics division

 “The chemistry and plastics sectors have a long history of innovation to solve society’s most pressing needs by developing new processes, solutions and products,” said Ed Bechberger, President, ERCO Worldwide and Chair, CIAC Board of Directors.
 “Our Boards agree that the time is definitely right to come together and facilitate the shift to a circular economy.”

 The Boards of the two organizations are continuing their due diligence, with the intention of finalizing agreements and recommending confirmation of the transaction by members in Q1 of 2020, with a target closing date of Canada Day 2020.
-There will be change for each organization should the realignment be approved, and the details of those plans will be developed in the next few months.
-As part of the process, CPIA will be wound up and dissolved.

 Since 1943, the Canadian Plastics Industry Association has served as the national voice for and leader in plastics industry sustainability across Canada, representing the interests of plastics value chain including resin and raw material suppliers, processors/converters, equipment suppliers, recyclers and brand owners.